Tuesday 17 March 2020

 I am also not going to slate all of the stars.
 They all do bad work, some even worse than others, but they're also handicapped by bizarre creative decisions made by the writer-director.
 I am not sure that many of these actors would fare any better in other movies, but I know that nobody on the planet would want to be judged by their performance in this alone.

 Adapting these stories from his own comic books, Danzig shows a stunning lack of good decision-making capability in almost every major facet of his film (and we are definitely placing all of the blame on his shoulders, as director-writer-executive producer-musician).
 I am unfamiliar with Danzig's music career, although I know he has his fans, but even the music throughout Verotika is painfully bad, often a disjointed piece with a bad audio mix that wouldn't seem out of place in the worst SyFy Channel original.
 The script has some of the worst dialogue I have heard onscreen since The Room, easily, and part of me was wondering if Danzig was aiming to get himself the same kind of infamy as Tommy Wiseau, but I decided against it.
-This is either well-intended, incompetent nonsense or it a lot worse, a lazy and cynical attempt to milk some money from fans who will accept everything he puts out in good faith.
+This is either well-intended, incompetent nonsense, or isomething much worse, a lazy and cynical attempt to milk some money from fans who will accept everything he puts out in good faith.

 Many may claim this as the worst film they've ever seen, certainly the worst with an alleged $1M budget, and I wouldn't argue too strenuously with them.
 It only avoids being rated amongst the lowest of the low by me because I gave it one point for some of the decent sets used and then one extra point for Kayden Kross.